- Ultra-Light (Kayaking / Backpacking / Hiking)

 Easy fix: attach two 2mm chord loops to the webbing.

-- The tent took a real beating in Scotland with very very strong winds, which made the backpanel cave/bend in a lot.
+- I used the tent in Scotland with very strong winds, which made the backpanel cave/bend in a lot.
 The pounding wind loosened the webbing guy-lines during the night and it bent the aluminium pole.
 (Which I might replace by a carbon pole.)

 Mind you, this tent was designed as a 3 season tent, to be used with a walking pole, and I guess, with trail walking in mind.
 Knowing that, exposure to these extreme winds might have been an unfair tasks for this little tent.

 My Lowland Outdoor Serai 600 II, 4-season sleeping bag, is rated as a -10°C comfort temperature, weighing 1335 grams.
 A basic bag with all the necessary features (except for an internal phone/battery pocket).
 The shell is made from diamond weave rip stop nylon, the inner bag is a soft touch nylon.
 It’s filled with 700 grams goose down (95%) and has a filling power of 187 mm/30gram (750 CUIN).
 This higher rating, in layman’s terms, means that a fairly low amount of down is needed to achive the rated temperature.
 Warmth is kept inside by horizontal and vertical channels (5cm loft), side blocking baffles, a draft tube, a draft collar and a hood cinch.
 The foot box The used two-way YKK zipper has an anti-snag slider.
 The bag has venting loops and comes with a compression bag.
 For more extreme temperatures, below -10°C, I use a Sea to Summit Thermolite Reactor Fleece liner, which adds up to 18°C.